lirralirra/pandas-challenge/README.md

 4. School Size and Performance:
 Smaller schools tend to have higher average scores compared to larger schools, indicating a potential benefit of lower student-to-teacher ratios.

-5.
-Independent schools generally demonstrate higher passing rates and slightly elevated scores compared to other school types.
+5.Independent schools generally demonstrate higher passing rates and slightly elevated scores compared to other school types.